Tag Archives: Human Touch

 As I mentioned in this post during the early days of the pandemic my mother could not find yeast.
 Her village in Southern Germany had a yeast shortage.
 We don’t have a shortage of anything here in Zurich, neither toilet paper, nor yeast, even though demand for both was higher than in “normal” times.
 My mother likes to bake in normal times but I felt she needed to bake even more in these times.

-You might be facing a unique set of challenges right now.
-Acclimatizing to a new locale, new cultural norms and social practices, ever-changing pandemic rules, children with identity issues, an injury, or an elderly relative, who just fell down a third time and needed to be hospitalized.
+The holiday season tends to bring up a lot of existential issues and old wounds.
+We might be missing loved ones and we might feel a bit more low than usual.
+If you are about to embark on an international assignment or project you could also experience cultural adjustment.
+Acclimatizing to a new locale, new cultural norms and social practices, ever-changing pandemic rules, children with identity issues, an injury, or an elderly relative, who just fell a third time and needed to be hospitalized.
 These challenges bring with them additional levels of stress and dealing with them every day inevitably results in mental exhaustion, especially if you cannot be there in person and have to support through WhatsApp calls.
-You might also downplay your own mental, emotional, and physical exhaustion or worse, ignore them altogether.
-That’s because as new members of the workplace or community, you don’t want to be seen as the “constant victim”.
-You might […]
+You […]